also known as: Turjamező (HU), Turja Poljana (CZ), Tur'ja Polyana (RU)

 Other spellings/names for Tur'ya Polyana are Tuří Polana,

 Turjapoljana, Turjí Poľana and Turjanská Poľana.

-Tur'ya Polyana is located about 19 miles ESE of Perechyn [Perecseny].
+Tur'ya Polyana is located about nineteen miles east-southeast of Perechyn [Perecseny].

 Jews probably settled in Tur'ya Polyana in the late 18th century.

 In 1880, the Jewish population was 31, and by 1910, the Jewish population dropped to 24.

 By 1921, during the Czechoslovakian period, the Jewish population rose to 37.
 A number of Jews were engaged in agriculture and commerce.

 By 1930, the Jewish population increased to 48.